Who are the people behind the success stories of Implico? How did they find us and what inspires them in their everyday work?

 What do you like most about your job?

-I always find it exciting to be involved in projects and think about how we can present customers with software solutions that are perfectly tailored to them.
+I always find it exciting to be involved in projects and think about how we can present customers software solutions that are perfectly tailored to them.
 But I also enjoy interacting with my colleagues from Solution Management and with the consultants.
 I stopped developing software myself a long time ago.

 What do you appreciate about your team?